gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    Whenever the master key changes, a 64-byte shared secret is derived from every master secret and provided as a new endpoint-pair shared secret by using the exporter described in {{RFC5705}}.
-The exporter MUST use the label given in Section 5 and no context.
+The exporter MUST use the label given in {{IANA-Consideration}} and no context.
 The new Shared Key Identifier MUST be the old Shared Key Identifier incremented by 1.
 If the old one is 65535, the new one MUST be 1.